Defining Your ICP (Ideal Customer Profile)

 Multichannel Approach

 Personalized email: “I noticed you just posted 8 developer roles.
-We specialize in placing these profiles for companies in your industry, with an average placement time of X weeks.”
+We place these profiles for companies in your sector, with an average placement time of X weeks.”
 Volume capped at 35-50 emails per day per account.

 LinkedIn: Direct connection with the CHRO or talent acquisition lead identified by Deep Search (80-85% accuracy via the SIRENE, Google Maps, and LinkedIn cascade).

-Phone: Follow-up call within 24 hours for Tier 1 signals (fundraising, mass hiring of 10+ roles).
+Phone: A call within 24 hours for Tier 1 signals like a funding round or a mass hiring push of 10+ roles.

 Scoring and Prioritization